-CEMISTRY-ONE UNIT.
+CHEMISTRY-ONE UNIT.

-Text: Chemistry of Common Things by Brownlee, Fuller, Hancock and Whitsit for the fall and winter term, and The Principles of Human Nutrition by W. H. Jordan for the spring term.
+Text: Chemistry of Common Things by Brownlee, Fuller, Hancock and Whitsit for the fall and winter term, and The Principles of Human Nutrition by W. H. Jordan for the spring companying the first named text.

-At least fifty experiments will be required as given in the
+The experiments wil be required as given in the manual ac-